mokeeffe7/blog/_drafts/prompt-engineering-notes.md

 - Even with specific instructions, the summary may include information which is not relevant to the topic
 - In this case, try "extract" rather than "summarize"
 - App example: A specialized team needs summaries of many long reviews.
 Create a dashboard in which the team can see a summary and click to see the full review.

+## Inferring

+Inferring is used for sentiment analysis, topic categorization, keyword identification, and other tasks which require grouping among predefined or inferred classes.
+To do this, developers may specify the response format, such as

+- One word "positive" or "negative", e.g. sentiment analysis
+- List of words, e.g. topic categorization, keyword identification
+- Specify number of outputs, e.g. infer 5 topics
+- Output format into JSON object, e.g. a review with user ID and a sentiment classification using a 0 for negative and 1 for positive.